 Abbe Levine, LCSW-C, heads the Department of Family and Post-Adoption Services at The Barker Foundation.
 In this capacity, she provides ongoing consultation and support to adoptive and birth families, and coordinates support groups and skill-building educational programs for all members of the adoption triad in both domestic and international programs.
 Ms. Levine acts as The Barker Foundation’s confidential intermediary, serving as a link between adoptive and birth families, and assisting adult adopted persons who seek non-identifying information about their birth families or undertake court-ordered searches.

 Brandi Hill, MSW, LGSW, has been an adoption social worker for seven years and has helped families adopt from 19 countries.
 She is currently working with Children’s Home Society & Family Services as a social worker and helps facilitate pre-adoptive parent education and training, as well as support groups for parents and adopted children.
 Ms. Hill volunteers at several adoption and culture camps, and particularly likes to present on trans-racial adoption and identity formation, in addition to how parents can prepare children for racism and discrimination.

-Anna Petrillo is currently President mortgage default hollywood APA Film.
+Anna Petrillo is currently President of APA Film.
 She has spent 10 years specializing in providing programming needs for young and adult adopted persons including support groups, Korean cultural exchanges and tours, and acting as an intermediary between Korean social workers and adopted persons in the United States who are seeking information and contact about their birth families.